What determines depth of field (DOF)?

 While I really respect those authors, they have made basic errors by changing the subject to camera distance in order to keep the subject size constant.
 They have conveniently disregarded the all the basic formulae in geometric optics and the fact that focal length does change the magnification.

-Longer focal lengths, provided that the aperture, the subject distance and the sensor size are kept unchanged, magnify the resultant image to a greater extent compared to shorter focal lengths.
-Therefore they magnify “out of focus points” away from the plane of focus more than shorter focal lengths, making them much larger in the final image.
+Lenses with longer focal lengths magnify more than the shorter focal lengths.
+Therefore, they also magnify, “out of focus points” away from the plane of focus more than shorter focal lengths, making them much larger on the final image.

 Camera/Senor: 36mm x 24mm